kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 In publishing this to a broader audience than just myself, my point is not to disparage the church or the good that it does.
 I am also not trying to scare believers out of the church with surprising facts.
 Here is what I hope to demonstrate:

 - The Book of Mormon is likely not an ancient document because
-  - it contains borrowed text and themes that did not exist until after Moroni supposedly buried the record in 400 AD, and
+  - it contains borrowed text and themes that did not exist until after Moroni supposedly buried the record in 400 CE, and
   - its story is not plausible when compared with data that we do have about ancient America.
 - The method for determining that the church is true (i.e. "Moroni's Promise") functions by the same method that convinces all religious people of their respective beliefs.
 - The church's method for receiving revelation is faulty because prophets have claimed to be speaking for God when proclaiming doctrine and principles which were later recanted by the church.
 This leaves us without a way to reliably determine what God wants us to think when facing modern problems.